Al-Asmakh Tower

 Al-Asmakh Tower (formerly the IBQ Tower) is a building in West Bay Area in Doha, Qatar.
 Its design was inspired by New York City landmark Empire State Building.
 Its height is 227 meters.
-It has five basements and 34 floors.The tower exterior features a modern glass faCade reflecting the skyline.
+It has five basements and 34 floors.
+The tower exterior features a modern glass façade reflecting the skyline.
 The tower is a single-function tall building, with 85% or more of its usable floor area dedicated to office space.